Tea Party Decorations: Beautiful Ideas for Every Style of Afternoon Tea

 Best for: bridal showers, wedding tea parties, and engagement celebrations.

-A stunningly romantic and floaty hat for celebrating in style.
+A stunningly hat for celebrating in style.

 Hats to Avoid for Afternoon Tea (Unless You Love Drama)